 In one instance we’ve seen, a customer’s CIO lost his job as a result of waiting too long to adopt cloud technology.
 Their company saw their expenses decrease tenfold and saved millions of dollars each year by shifting to the cloud, which led them to wonder why their CIO hadn’t acted sooner.
 Instead of just considering themselves Chief Information Officers, CIOs need to be Cloud Information Officers in the sense that they must constantly be on the lookout for cost-saving, secure cloud options.

 By actively presenting C-suite executives with cost-saving solutions, IT leaders become sources of company-wide innovation initiatives, rather than just technology fix-it centers.
-Though many business leaders are understandable hesitant to put their eggs in one basket by investing in cloud technology, it is the CIO’s responsibility to explain how it will benefit the company in the long-run.
+Though many business leaders are understandably hesitant to put their eggs in one basket by investing in cloud technology, it is the CIO’s responsibility to explain how it will benefit the company in the long-run.
 When CIOs are well educated on the different types of cloud systems that are out there as well as the benefits they offer their specific enterprises, C-suite executives will begin to see the IT department as a value generator and innovation enabler.